ufal/hamledt/normalize/it-ud11/README.txt

 The details of the harmonization and conversion process leading to MIDT were discussed in (Bosco, Montemagni, Simi, 2012).
 The Stanford annotation scheme, obtained from an enriched version of MIDT, was adapted to the specificity of the Italian language.
 We refer to (Bosco, Montemagni, Simi, 2013 and 2014) for a discussion.

-This is the first release of the data.

 ## Main contributors

 * Cristina Bosco - Università di Torino, Dipartimento di Informatica